-You better visit a doctor when you don’t feel well and how nice is it to be insured and not having to worry if x-rays need to be made or medicines need to be taken?
+You better visit a doctor when you don’t feel well and how nice is it to be insured and not have to worry if x-rays need to be taken or medicines need to be taken?

 Always check your current health insurance if they cover any costs for medical help abroad.
-Also check if you are insured with travel insurance, for if your stuff gets stolen or your luggage doesn’t arrive.
+Also, check if you are insured with travel insurance if your stuff gets stolen or your luggage doesn’t arrive.

 Transport costs to get around in Iceland